Full Series Chair

 Board certified in pediatric gastroenterology, Dr. Dubinsky holds positions of prominence with several advisory bodies, including President of We Care in IBD.
 She is a member of several professional societies, including the American Gastroenterology Association, the American College of Gastroenterology, and the American Academy of Pediatrics.

-Millie D. Long, MD, MPH, FACG - CHAPEL HILL
+Millie D. Long, MD, MPH, FACG - BALTIMORE/September 25

 Associate Professor of Medicine